 Court costs must be paid for each legal action brought to court, the amount of which depends on the value of the case.

-The part costs are the legal costs incurred by the winning party and which will be borne by the other party if the plaintiff so requests.
-The amounts are subject of a discriminatory note, in which all the essential elements relating to the proceedings and the parties must be included.
+The ex-parte costs are the legal costs incurred by the winning party and which will be borne by the other party if the plaintiff so requests.
+The amounts must be itemised and contain all the essential elements relating to the proceedings and the parties.

 Relevant legislation